VanLife Header

 The hole saw was brought out of semi-retirement and whirred a quick and tidy 1” hole near the very back, through which I ran the panel’s cables.
 They are short, so I purchased a 20’ extension cable set, which I ran under the bed, through the wheel well frame, and forward through the dark recesses behind the dresser, where it emerges, as luck would have it, right next to the Maxoak Bluetti EB240 solar generator.
 Well, who woulda thought?
 How handy is that?

-If that is the reasonable expectation across the board, why not just rate the for what the actually provide, not something 67% higher?
+If 60% is the reasonable expectation across the board, why not just rate the panels for what they actually provide, not something 67% higher?

 And, yes, that math is correct, you can put your hand down.
 If A is 60% of B, then B is 167% of A. Go ahead, get out the calculator and prove me right.